Find out what soccer goal size you need. Soccer goal dimensions vary by age group and skill level.

 Youth soccer layers that are 4 years old can use a net that is 5 to 10 feet wide, but the preferred size is really closer to the 5 foot width at the most.

 What about the right size ball for your child?
-Click on any of the soccer balls below to find out the right size ball.
+Click on any of the soccer balls below to find out the right size ball for each age group of soccer player.